Connection between cosmological time and the constants of Nature: Conclusions

 \section{Conclusions}

-In summary, in this paper we started off by proposing a number of aspirational principles for defining clocks and rods in quantum cosmology, based on an amplification of the standard theory allowing the constants of nature to be non-constant off-shell.
-Classically, the constants remain good old constants, but quantum mechanically it all changes.
+In summary, in this paper we proposed an amplification of the standard theory allowing the constants of nature to be non-constant off-shell.
+Classically, the ``constants'' remain constant in the equations of motion, and so nothing changes, but quantum mechanically it all changes.
 Each constant generates a space of quantum states composed of superpositions of waves indexed by the value of the constant (these can be seen as monochromatic partial waves).
 The waves propagate in a fundamentally dispersive medium where the ``space'' is the connection, the ``time'' is the momentum conjugate to the constant, and the ``energy'' and ``momentum'' are functions of the constant.
 In some regions (or ``epochs'') we can find simple linearizing variables ($X_\alpha$, $\alpha$ and $T_\alpha$), in terms of which the partial waves are plane waves moving at fixed speed, conventionally set to 1.
-These implement our aspirational principles.
 In such regions, for a given constant, our construction provides a good clock and rod, leading to a simple inner product and definition of unitarity, with coherent states providing the perfect definition of a semi-classical states.
 However, this construction is never global, and hence the need to change clocks at different ``time zones'' in our Universe.

 Specifically, we showed that the dominant fluid always generates a good clock, but the ``minority clock'' is generally problematic in that the linearizing variables are not always available, and so the dispersive nature of the medium has to be faced.
 Even if approximate linearizing variables can be found, they will generally be different functions of the constant than in the dominant phase.
 If the wave function was coherent in the original variable, it will not be in the second.
 If the wave function is peaked, the peak follows the classical equations of motion; however the quantum nature of the system can never be erased.
 Unitarity can be defined in a universal way, but it becomes cumbersome when written in terms of the minority clock.
-Changing clocks is advisable.
+Changing clocks is therefore advisable.